-Growing evidence shows that COVID-19 is associated with an increase in Tako-Tsubo syndrome (TTS) incidence.
-We collected data from patients hospitalized in our multidisciplinary COVID-19 department who had a diagnosis of TTS during the second and third wave of the pandemic in Italy.
+19 department who had a diagnosis of TTS during the second and third waves of the pandemic in Italy.
 We reported four cases of TTS associated with COVID-19.
-No patient had any classical trigger for TTS except for COVID-19.
-Mean age was 72 years (67-81) and all patients had a SARS-CoV-2-related interstitial pneumonia confirmed by computed tomography.
+Except for COVID-19. no patient had any classical TTS triggers.
+The mean age was 72 years (67-81) and all patients had COVID-19-related interstitial pneumonia confirmed by computed tomography.
 Typical apical ballooning and transitory reduction in left ventricle (LV) systolic function with a complete recovery before discharge were observed in all patients.
-The mean LV ejection fraction (LVEF) at TTS onset was 42% (40-48%).
-ECG showed ST-segment elevation in two cases, while an evolution with negative T waves and QTc prolongation was observed in all patients.
+The mean LV ejection fraction at TTS onset was 42% (40-48%).
+The electrocardiogram showed ST-segment elevation in two cases, while an evolution with negative T waves and corrected QT prolongation was observed in all patients.
 Three patients underwent coronary angiography.
 Two patients had Alzheimer's disease.
 The time interval from hospital admission to TTS onset was 4 (2-6) days, and the time interval from COVID-19 symptom onset to TTS diagnosis was 10 (8-12) days.
 COVID-19 may be a trigger for TTS, though TTS pathophysiology in COVID-19 patients remains unclear, likely due to its multifactorial nature.